appium/appium-xcuitest-driver/docs/preparation/prov-profile-basic-auto.md

       section under the team name.
 You can also find your Team ID listed under the "Organizational Unit" field in your iPhone Developer certificate in your keychain.
 * `xcodeSigningId` / `CODE_SIGN_IDENTITY` is usually either `Apple Developer` or `iPhone Developer`.
+* `updatedWDABundleId` is the bundle id you would like to use for the built WebDriverAgent.
+    * Appium replaces the exisitng placeholder of `com.facebook.WebDriverAgentRunner` in `WebDriverAgent.xcodeproj` with the given capability value.
+    * `xcodebuild` adds `.xctrunner` automatically for XCTest package, thus the provisioning profile you're using should have the suffix, or can be `*`.
+    * For instance, the `appium:updatedWDABundleId` is `io.appium.WebDriverAgentRunner`, the given provisioning profile should be for `io.appium.WebDriverAgentRunner.xctrunner`, `io.appium.WebDriverAgentRunner.*` or `*`.

 Once this configuration is done, you should specify your real device UDID with the `udid` desired capability, after which you should be able to start your test.
 Proceed with